This section describes the process of converting an adjudication decision to a judgment of the Court and having it enforced.

 Generally adjudicator error, unless it goes to grounds of jurisdiction or denial of natural justice, is insufficient to attract court intervention.
 In most cases it is quicker and more cost effective to comply with the adjudication decision and sue separately for repayment of any alleged overpayment.
 While in all such matters legal advice should be taken, we strongly advise that the advice is taken from a lawyer familiar with the operation of the Act.

-Once the respondent makes full payment to the claimant, including adjudicator fees and any interest, the payment process under the Act is complete.
+Once the respondent makes full payment to the claimant, including adjudicator costs and expenses and any interest, the payment process under the Act is complete.

 At conclusion of the process, both the respondent and claimant retain their legal rights to pursue any remaining grievances whether it be by litigation or exercising any other dispute resolution rights as described in the contract.